sipostudent/Animated-Background-Image-Loop/README.md

 ## Project Specifications

-- Image filters into display in black shapes over preset background
+- Picture image comes into a visual display via an animated filter over a colour background.
-- Animation repeats when user refreshes page
+- The image animation repeats each time a user refreshes the page.